jQSfire125/course_advanced_dbt/models/docs/docs_ads_platform.md

 # Ads Platform Docs
 This file contains documentation for Ads Platform data sources.

+## General
+This section is for documentation that on the Bingeflix source.

+{% docs ads_platform_data_source%}
+This source contains tables from the Ads Platform source.
+{% enddocs %}

 ## Ads platform daily ads
 This section contains documentation from the Ads platform daily ads table.